Accessibility statement

 On the national scene, we are playing our part in discussions with the new government on how to address the challenges facing the sector.
 With a strong presence at the recent Labour Party Conference, one key objective was to position universities in general - York in particular - as vital players in both regional and national economic strategies, working alongside elected Mayors.
 Another was to promote the long-term benefits the UK gets from attracting talented international students to study here.

-But whilst the new government has talked about universities in much more positive ways, we are yet to see substantive policy changes and it seems doubtful that there will be any significant financial boost to the sector in the Autumn budget.
+But whilst the new government has talked about universities in much more positive ways, we are yet to see substantive policy changes and there was no significant financial boost to the sector in the Autumn budget.
 As such, we remain ‘on our own’ and we need to find our own ways to the more sustainable finances that will enable us to protect our strengths and invest in our academic ambitions.

 What York is doing about it